#1. Move

 moderate to intense daily physical activity lowers your risk for

-physiological diseases (like heart disease and cancer), as well as psychological ones (like anxiety and Alzheimer’s).
+cancer), as well as psychological ones (

 According to Joyner, many of the newfangled longevity elixirs aim to